Tamm Plasmon at a Metal-DBR Interface

 Simulation Results vs. Paper Figure 3

-At 60 deg, however, the current model returns to an almost flat near-unity reflectance across the same 1240-1320 nm window.
-The high-angle resonance branch visible in the paper does not reappear within the comparison window.
-This means:
+At 60°, the model returns an almost flat near-unity reflectance across the same window.
+The high-angle resonance branch visible in the paper does not reappear here, so the current pass is a normal-incidence resonance reconstruction rather than a full angle-dispersion reproduction.

 Depth-Resolved Field Check